SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 }
 ```

 Such unnamed dependency modules are instantiated only once, when lazy loading the first feature that depends on it.
-Its providers contribute to the combined injector that is passed to the CMS component that is covered by the feature.
+Its providers contribute to the combined injector that is passed to the feature module, thus all feature services and components have access to services provided by dependency modules.

 ### Combined Injector

+Any lazy-loaded module can inject (have acces to) services and tokens from the app root injector and dependency modules injectors.
+This is achieved thanks to the `CombinedInjector` that is created each time the feature module with dependencies is instantiated.

 When a CMS component that is covered by a lazy-loaded module is instantiated, it can inject (have access to) services from the following:

-- the app root injector, taking into account the hierarchical injector component tree (that is, providers defined in the parent components)
-- the feature module injector
+- `ModuleInjector` hierarchy - starting from feature module injector, including dependency modules and root injector
-- the dependency modules injectors

-This is achieved thanks to the `CombinedInjector` that is created on the fly by the CMS rendering logic.
-As a rule of thumb, local hierarchical providers take precedence over feature module providers, which in turn takes precedence over dependency module injectors, which take precedence over the root application injector.
+- `ElementInjector` hierarchy — created implicitly at each DOM element

 ## Preparing Libraries to Work with Lazy Loading